-The process of critical risk assessment includes all risk categories and it is designed in order to:
+The process of critical risk assessment includes all risks categories and it is designed in order to:

-- Identify the main critical risks. - Assess and define critical risks (assessment of residual risks). - Establish a risk appetite that is acceptable for each critical risk.

-- Identify and prioritise mitigation activities. - Guide the preparation of reports and the approval of critical risks. - Control the development of risk exposure and mitigation plans.
+- Identify the main critical risks. - Assess and define critical risks (assessment of residual risks). - Establish a risk appetite that is acceptable for each critical risk. - Identify and prioritise mitigation activities. - Guide the preparation of reports and the approval of critical risks. - Control the development of risk exposure and mitigation plans.

-4. Standard formula of required solvency capital
+4. Standard formula of solvency capital requirement